Global Aid Effort Begins For Myanmar Quake Relief - UrduPoint

 Here is what we know about relief efforts:

-China sent an 82-person team of rescuers to Myanmar on Saturday, Beijing's emergency management ministry said.
+China sent an 82-person team of rescuers to Myanmar on Saturday, Beijing said.

 A separate rescue team arrived in Myanmar's commercial hub Yangon on Saturday, state media said.